-Sources: Bloomberg, and Wells Fargo Investment Institute, as of March 31, 2022.
+Sources: Bloomberg, and Wells Fargo Investment Institute, as of September 30, 2022.
+YTD = year to date.
 YOY = year over year.
 P/E = price/earnings.
+12M = 12 months.
 For illustrative purposes only.
 Large cap = S&P 500 Index.
 Mid cap = Russell Midcap Index.
 Small cap = Russell 2000 Index.
 Developed market Ex-U.S. = MSCI EAFE Index.
 Emerging market = MSCI Emerging Markets Index.
 Frontier market = MSCI Frontier Markets Index.
-The S&P 500 Index is a market capitalization-weighted index generally considered representative of the US stock market.
+The S&P 500 Index is a market capitalization-weighted index generally considered representative of the U.S. stock market.
 The Russell Midcap Index measures the performance of the 800 smallest companies in the Russell 1000 Index.
 The Russell 2000 Index measures the performance of the 2,000 smallest companies in the Russell 3000 Index.
 The MSCI EAFE (DM) Index and the MSCI Emerging Markets (EM) Index are equity indexes which capture large and mid cap representation across 21 DM countries (excluding Canada and the U.S.) and 24 EM countries around the world.
 The MSCI Frontier Markets Index is a free float-adjusted market capitalization index that is designed to measure equity market performance of frontier markets.
 Yields and returns represent past performance and fluctuate with market conditions.
 Current yields may be higher or lower than those quoted.
 An index is unmanaged and not available for direct investment.
 Past performance is no guarantee of future results.
 MSCI makes no express or implied warranties or representations and shall have no liability whatsoever with respect to any MSCI data contained herein.
 The MSCI data may not be further redistributed or used as a basis for other indexes or any securities or financial products.
 This report is not approved, reviewed, or produced by MSCI.

 1. March 2009 to June 2009 and September 2020 to March 2021 P/Es for U.S. Small Cap Equities have been removed due to their outlier condition.